Mini-class

 In a unified loss form, this can be written as

 From the three-policy TRPO viewpoint, sequence-level MIS no longer truncates at the token level.
 Instead, it performs trajectory-level filtering: it drops trajectories where behavior and reference policies diverge too much, and only optimizes on the subset with $\rho(y\mid x)\le C$.
-This implements Constraint 2 at the sequence level.
+My own bias is that once sequences get long, this sequence-level treatment is usually more honest than token-level patching, because token-level weights get dominated by extremes too easily.

 • INTELLECT-3 Token Masking: In its asynchronous distributed RL framework, if any token’s ratio is below $10^{-5}$, the entire trajectory is masked.